 Virtual Scavenger Hunt (April 2020) Use this scavenger hunt to learn how to navigate the GRPM Digital Collections and explore some of its unique objects!

-Kelly, Patrick Patrick Kelly was born in Ireland on March 15, 1843.
+Patrick Kelly (Civil War soldier) Patrick Kelly was born in Ireland on March 15, 1843.
 In 1850, his family immigrated to the United States, settling in Livingston County, Michigan.
 In 1856, they moved to Grand Rapids.
 In Grand Rapids, Kelly became a carpenter and worked in the trade until he enlisted in the Fourteenth Michigan Infantry on September 13, 1861.

 Originally a color-bearer in the Fourteenth, Kelly was quickly promoted to second lieutenant in 1862, and first lieutenant in 1863.
 His promotions were credited to his “meritorious conduct and bravery before the enemy.”
 In 1865, he was promoted again to captain.
 At the Battle of Averasboro in North Carolina, Kelly suffered a skull fracture from a musket ball.